Running a 2 hour half marathon is a huge achievement.

 According to a 2019 study, the half marathon is the most popular endurance running race event in terms of number of races and runners competing annually.

-So if you’re looking to improve on your race times, here are my top tips on how to run a half marathon in 2 hours or less.
+If you’re looking to improve on your race times, here are my top tips on how to run a half marathon in 2 hours or less.

-A big part of your sub-2 hour half marathon strategy should be to break down your current run times.
+In light of this, a big part of your sub-2 hour half marathon strategy should be to break down your current run times.